pvieito/Blog/_posts/2021-11-24-wallet-passes-batch-makepass.md

 ### Introduction

-[**MakePass**][makepass] is a mighty Apple Wallet pass editor, with it you can create and customize a myriad of passes with complex layouts including images, barcodes, colors and text fields, but its the most powerful and versatile feature is it integration with the [Shortcuts app](https://support.apple.com/guide/shortcuts/welcome/ios) in iOS, iPad and macOS.
+[**MakePass**][makepass] is a mighty Apple Wallet pass editor, with it you can create and customize a myriad of passes with complex layouts including images, barcodes, colors and text fields, but its the most powerful and versatile feature is its integration with the [Shortcuts app](https://support.apple.com/guide/shortcuts/welcome/ios) in iOS, iPad and macOS.

 !["MakePass – “Create Pass” Action"](/media/2021/11/makepass-batch-create-pass-action.png)